The Buddy Scheme

 Being a Buddy Mentor

 As a Buddy Mentor you will be paired with a first year Widening Participation student to offer them guidance and support.
-You will provide this support by regularly meeting your Mentee in a virtual or socially distanced format (depending on future distancing guidelines) and by attending social events together within the scheme.
-Register your interest in the role via the advert on the KCLSU Volunteer Record today!
+You will provide this support by regularly meeting your Mentee in a virtual or socially distanced format and by attending social events together within the scheme.
+Apply for the role here!

 Eligibility for Buddy Mentors